griffincorriher/UNCC-parking-availabilty-scraper/README.md

 The next step is to add additional code that will query the data for use in a github.io page, where historical trends can be plotted.

 ## Issues
 I wrote this when I was first learning Python, had never used a database before, and had never used Beautiful Soup.
-The code needs to be refactored to clean up many redundant lines, but it works well enough that I do not have the means.
+The code needs to be refactored to clean up many redundant lines, but it works well enough that I do not have the need.